geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And teach henceforth my sterner soul to find

-" A gentle guide in Amiantha's mind ;
+" A gentle guide in Amiantha's mind;

 " Between the Gnomes and Sylphs might discord cease,

 " And mighty Ariel's voice confirm the peace."

-" 'Tis done," the Sylph replied : " the Veil restor'd, " I wage no war with earth's imperial lord ;
+" 'Tis done," the Sylph replied: " the Veil restor'd, " I wage no war with earth's imperial lord;
 " Peace in our realms shall rest, and stretch her chain " O'er fire's bright regions, and the azure main.
 820